-As the new health insurance exchanges are implemented, health care providers and managed care organizations must stay up to date on the related federal and state law developments to understand how the exchanges will affect them.
+At Epstein Becker Green, our attorneys help health care providers and managed care organizations stay up to date on relevant federal and state law developments to understand how health insurance exchanges affect them.

 Qualified Health Plans